Bert-JanP/Sentinel-Automation/README.md

 # Sentinel Automation
 This repository provides automation solutions for Microsoft Sentinel.
-The repository is mainly focussed on Logic Apps/Playbooks.
+The repository is focused on Logic Apps/Playbooks.
 The solutions are aimed to:
 - Enrich Incidents
 - Perform Incident Response Steps
 - Create new detections